 - Other relevant factors.

 Child support is determined much differently from child custody.
 The law presumes that both parents have an obligation to support their children and the child support guidelines that courts must follow assume that both parents will contribute to the care and upbringing of the child.
 The court will set child support by determining the income of the parties.
-Florida law then directs the court to enter a presumptive child support award based upon that income.
+Florida law then directs the court to enter a presumptive child support award based on that income.
 The court can deviate from this presumptive amount only if it finds that facts exist demonstrating that the presumptive child support award is somehow unfair or insufficient.

 Temporary child custody determinations and child support determinations can be reviewed and modified by a court if a party files a written motion with the court explaining that there has been a material change of circumstance.
-Things like a promotion, demotion, or loss of job will typically justify a review and modification of child support.
-Child custody can be modified if it is proven the residential parent (the one with primary custody of the child) put the child’s wellbeing in danger, engaged in some reckless act with the child, or is alienating the child from the nonresidential parent.
+Things like a promotion, demotion, or loss of a job will typically justify a review and modification of child support.
+Child custody can be modified if it is proven the residential parent (the one with primary custody of the child) put the child’s well-being in danger, engaged in some reckless act with the child, or is alienating the child from the nonresidential parent.

 Property Division: What’s Yours is Mine